 But we should understand that the feet are the pillars of our body’s posture, so small problems or variations in their structure or functions, can cause large variations in our entire body posture or be the underlying root causes of other problems.

 For example, a small wart under the foot can trigger a compensatory mechanism of shifting the load on the other leg induced by pain in the foot, causing inflammation of the opposite knee or hip.

-So the health of our feet is fundamental for the health of our entire body, as they are key elements in determining an excellent posture and homogeneous distribution of the forces that act on our body.
+So the health of our feet is fundamental for the health of our entire body as they are key elements in determining an excellent body’s posture and homogeneous distribution of the forces that act on our body.

 There are numerous problems that can afflict our feet both for structural causes (modification of the structures that constitute the foot) and for functional causes (overuse or overload of the structures that make up the foot.

-Follow these procedures to execute in the right way the therapy:
+Follow these procedures to execute the therapy in the right way:

 Self-Massage is a perfect home therapy to reduce muscle tension, stress on the tendons and increase blood perfusion.

 You can use a tennis ball or a foam roll to massage the sole of the foot.